Cottage for hire in Shildon, near Bishop Auckland - Sleeps 4.

-Freville Cottage, Shildon, near Bishop Auckland, County Durham, DL4 1JT.
+Freville cottage, Shildon, near Bishop Auckland, County Durham, DL4 1JT.

 Property Reference: UKC60